Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 According to the American Society of Metabolic and Bariatric Surgery, one of the top reasons that patients do not have bariatric surgery is because they are denied coverage.

-Apparently, for about 25% of the patients attempting to utilize their coverage, it is an uphill struggle and they are denied 3 times before obtaining approval.
+Apparently, for about 25% of the patients trying to utilize their coverage, it is an uphill struggle and they are denied 3 times before approval.

 If your policy states it covers the type of surgery that you are after and you meet the qualifications as a patient, do not give up.
 You may have to jump through some hoops and go through an appeals process but with the help of your surgeon, you should eventually get approval.

 Currently, insurance plans do not cover endoscopic sleeve gastroplasty (ESG), but they should!
-ESG has gained notoriety over the past several years for being just as effective as gastric sleeve surgery with fewer complications because there are no incisions.
-In July 2022 ESG became FDA approved and it is likely that in the future it will be covered by insurance plans.
+ESG has gained notoriety over the past several years.
+The procedure is just as effective as gastric sleeve surgery with fewer complications because there are no incisions.
+In July 2022 ESG became FDA-approved.
+It is likely that in the future it will be covered by insurance plans.
 Learn more in the official press release.

 Complications from surgery translate into increased medical costs to address the complications.
 Gastric sleeve surgery has an associated complication rate of 13% which is far higher than the 2% related to endoscopic sleeve gastroplasty (ESG).